 Day 02: Llullucha Pampa - Chaquicocha

 Day 04: Wiñay Wayna - Machu Picchu - Cusco

 If you would like best price, we can offer the Inca Trail Cheap.

-After breakfast we continue on the route, going through delightful semi-tropical flora on the way to the archaeological site of Phuyupatamarca (3.600 mt) (11,811 feet).
+After a delicious breakfast we continue on the route, going through delightful semi-tropical flora on the way to the archaeological site of Phuyupatamarca (3.600 mt) (11,811 feet).
 After a guided tour we have lunch there.
-We then commence a steep descent through cloud forest where we have the chance to see charming orchids and various types of birds en route to our campsite in Wiñaywayna (2, 700 mt) (8,858 feet).
+We then commence a steep descent through cloud forest where we have the chance to see charming orchids and various types of birds in route to our campsite in Wiñaywayna (2, 700 mt) (8,858 feet).
 We then have a guided tour of the Wiñaywayna archaeological site.
-After we set up camp and are served dinner.
+After we set up at our campsite and take our dinner.